 Hannah is a sophomore at Leicester High School.
 It is her second year as a member of the 84 Statewide Leadership Team.
 Hannah is a student athlete on her school’s girls soccer and tennis teams, and a member of her school’s student council.
 She was first involved with the 84 Movement as an eighth grader and enjoyed learning about tobacco awareness.
 She was grateful to be able to make change in her community, which influenced her to apply and join the SLT!

 Judelee is a part of her town’s chapter, the Melrose Youth Action Team, which plans and coordinates events with the community such as teaching middle school health classes about the dangers of vaping and drug use.
 Judelee believes her chapter was the reason she decided to be on the STL team, she says her chapter taught her a lot and for that she is very grateful.
 As well as being on the Youth Action Team she is also a member of her school’s Robotics team, Color Guard, and participates in mentoring current sixth graders.
 Judelee is very excited to join the STL team because she believes it will help her communicate new ideas to help make a difference in her community, which will in turn bring more awareness to the dangers drug use poses to many other communities.

-Tracy is from Waltham, MA.
+Tracy is a senior from Waltham, MA.
 She is a first-generation Haitian-American and wants to educate herself more on the factors that race have on the tobacco industry’s tactics, and advocate as a voice on behalf of her community.
 She also loves to cook, run Track (specifically Hurdles), do Model UN, and is very active at her local Boys & Girls Club.
 She one day aspires to be either a UN Legal Officer or a juvenile defense attorney and as she’s on the Statewide Leadership Team, she hopes to learn how to change statewide policies!